-• Unsolicited Awards: Receiving a scholarship check via mail or email notifications of potential scholarship or grant awards you won but never applied for: Scholarships are in such demand that no awarding agency needs to make unsolicited awards to recipients.
+• Unsolicited Awards: Receiving a scholarship check in the mail or email notifications of potential scholarship or grant awards you won but never applied for.
+Scholarships are competitive and are in such demand that no awarding agency needs to make unsolicited awards to recipients.